Construction Defect Claims: Occurrences, Coverage Triggers and Exclusions Under CGL Policies

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide insights to counsel for contractors and insurers on the legal theories of construction defects constituting “occurrences”.
+This CLE course will provide insights to counsel for contractors and insurers on the legal theories of construction defects constituting “occurrences”.
 The panel will discuss the distinction between the approaches taken by courts, whether specific factual allegations are required to trigger the duty to defend, whether construction defects are single or multiple occurrences, and outline best practices to evaluate construction defect coverage under CGL policies.

 - What is an occurrence in construction defect disputes